-Unbreakable Kimmy Schmidt Recap: Seventh-Wave Feminism
+Unbreakable Kimmy Schmidt Recap: 7th-Wave Feminism

 • Best joke of the episode: When advised by her teammates to “ghost” Perry, Kimmy says, “Whooooooo … get out of my amusement park!”

-• I like the reason Titus got in trouble: He bought fruit-flavored edible undies and lube to keep his vitamin C levels up.
+• I like the reason Tituss got in trouble: He bought fruit-flavored edible undies and lube to keep his vitamin C levels up.
 (Get your mind out of the gutter, the lube was “to dip bread in.”)

-• Carol Kane also has a really great little moment at the Grim Dollar Store when she starts lovingly cuddling a teddy bear, and Titus throws it in their basket.
+• Carol Kane also has a really great little moment at the Grim Dollar Store when she starts lovingly cuddling a teddy bear, and Tituss throws it in their basket.

 • Interesting revelation that Russ and Jacqueline have never had sex.
 I know I’m supposed to believe that Jacqueline actually adores Russ now, but there are a lot of mixed messages here.